 On your iPhone, go to Settings > General > Storage & iCloud Usage.

 Note: you may notice the iCloud Storage option underneath Storage, don’t get confused as iCloud storage is totally different from your iPhone storage.
-The iPhone storage almost full warning has nothing to do with iCloud. iCloud is a premium cloud storage services offered by Apple.
-You can learn more here.
+The iPhone storage almost full warning has nothing to do with iCloud. iCloud is a premium cloud storage service offered by Apple.

 What to do next?

-Due to the complexities of the issue (many iPhone users reported that Apple iOS system shows wrong warning even if there are some free storage space), I’m here to separate the solutions into two scenarios.
-Please go with the one that fits your situation.
+Due to the complexities of the issue (many iPhone users reported that the Apple iOS system shows the wrong warning even if there is some free storage space), I’m here to separate the solutions into two scenarios.
+Go with the one that fits your situation.

-Now play your iPhone for some time, see if the message would show up.
+Now use your iPhone for some time, and see if the message would show up.
 If it doesn’t, great.
 Otherwise, try the next step.

-Step 2: now check if your iPhone is running with latest iOS version.
+Step 2: Check if your iPhone is running with the latest iOS version.
 You can do so by going to Settings > General > Software Update.
 If there is a newer version, tap “Download and Install” to update your iPhone.